Quick Summary: Timing Your First Haircut After a Hair Transplant

 First Haircut Timeline: Generally, you may consider a gentle scissor cut two weeks post-surgery, but it is safer to wait longer for clippers, around four weeks, to avoid irritation.

-Hair Growth Phases: Initial hair shedding occurs within the first few months, with noticeable regrowth starting from the third month and continuing up to 18 months for the final results.
+Hair Growth Phases: Initial shedding occurs within the first few months, with noticeable regrowth starting in the third month and continuing for up to 18 months for final results.

 When to Resume Regular Haircuts: Regular haircuts can typically resume after 1 month, based on individual healing and once the transplanted hairs begin to grow in consistently.